-PERFORMANCY FORUM is a platform for interdisciplinary performance art and social projects, organized since 2009 by PPL (Esther Neff, often in collaboration with a temporary committee).
-Curatorial and project proposals are always welcome.
+PERFORMANCY FORUM is a platform for interdisciplinary performance art and social projects, organized since 2009 by PPL (Esther Neff, often in collaboration with a temporary committee/collective).
+Project proposals are always welcome.

-PERFORMANCY FORUM avoids branding, opening in multiplicit ways and appearing via points of presence, attentional focus and embodied gathering, diffractive intersection, and intentional construction of intra-social situation.
+PERFORMANCY FORUM avoids branding, opening in multiplicit ways and appearing via points of presence, attentional focus and embodied gathering, diffractive intersection, and intentional construction of intra-social situation and ideation.

-Maintaining an anti-capitalist and intersectional ethos (*co-operation sans homogenization*), PERFORMANCY FORUM has since become a relational, self-reflexive project, collaborating with artists, spaces, sites, curatorial collectives, and many others to produce exhibitions, shows, workshops, conferences, actions, events, and performative critical gatherings.
-Initiatives and events have emerged in relationship with SUPERFRONT (Public Summer at Industry City), the Poop Project (BOB the Pavilion at Columbia University), MDW Art Fair, Performer Stammtisch, Association for Performance Art Berlin (APAB), Brooklyn International Performance Art Festival/Foundation (BIPAF), ITINERANT (Hector Canonge), Petrichor Performance Collective, and many independent curators, organizers, artists, and groups from all over the world.
-2012-2018, PF’s primary activities include the monthly incarnation of the platform as a performance art exhibition at Panoply Performance Laboratory in Bushwick, Brooklyn.
+Maintaining an anti-capitalist and critical ethos (*co-operation sans homogenization*), PERFORMANCY FORUM has since become a relational, self-reflexive project, collaborating with artists, spaces, sites, curatorial collectives, and many others to produce exhibitions, shows, workshops, conferences, actions, events, and performative critical gatherings.
+Initiatives and events have emerged in relationship with SUPERFRONT (Public Summer at Industry City), the Poop Project (BOB the Pavilion at Columbia University), MDW Art Fair, Performer Stammtisch and Association for Performance Art Berlin (APAB), Brooklyn International Performance Art Festival/Foundation (BIPAF), ITINERANT (Hector Canonge), Petrichor Performance Collective, and many independent curators, organizers, artists, and groups from all over the world.
+2012-2018, PF’s primary activities included the monthly incarnation of the platform as a performance art exhibition at Panoply Performance Laboratory in Bushwick, Brooklyn (space now closed).

 The intentions of PERFORMANCY FORUM are to:

 1.)
-Forge IN-PERSON relationships (including collaborations) across spheres and micro-communities, magnetized around performance and live arts materializing nurturant, relational, respectful, diffractive (quantum) culture.
+Forge IN-PERSON relationships (including collaborations) across spheres and micro-communities, magnetized around performance and live arts materializing nurturant, relational, respectful, diffractive, and critical culture.

 2.)
 Perform collective research, critical analysis, and discussion of performance arts, including drawing of parallels between current performance and social practices and socio-political conditions, and locating and discursively practicing performance arts-organizing within historic, economic, socio-political, and aesthetic contexts.

 3.)
-Provide a site (somatic + cognitive) for a.) complex and theoretical thought as/on performance and performativity b.) political and cultural organization amongst artists, and for experimentation with modes, methods, and mediums in conjunction with concrete situation of works and processes c.) “live art” projects which cannot be defined within theater, dance, music, or other institutionally-distinguished disciplines, focusing through forms and modes of live action on states of being and time, affect, presence, identity, and transpersonal socialities/culturalities.
+Provide situations & sites (space + somatic + cognitive) for a.) complex and theoretical thought as/on performance and intentionalized performativity b.) political and cultural organization amongst artists, and for experimentation with modes, methods, and mediums in conjunction with concrete situation of works and processes c.) “live art” projects which cannot be defined within theater, dance, music, or other institutionally-distinguished disciplines, focusing through forms and modes of live action on states of being and time, affect, presence, identity, and transpersonal socialities/cultur(e)alities.

 4.)
 Involve publics of ‘artists’ and ‘non-artists’ alike in constructive, collective, and critical analysis and debate of cultural operation and diverse/multi-scalar/multiplicit/anti-normative self-determinations and identifications.